Argentina ~ Cordoba, Estancia Los Potreros

 Estancia Los Potreros is a 6,000 acre working cattle farm in the Province of Cordoba, north west of Buenos Aires.
 The farm has been owned by an Anglo-Argentine family for four generations though it was inhabited long before that, as far back as the 1600's when mules bred at Los Potreros were used to carry silver from mines in Peru.
 Los Potreros is open to guests throughout the year (except in May) and Cordoba Province, which is known for its good climate - not too hot in summer (November to March) and generally dry and sunny in winter – is probably one of the most interesting historically in the whole of Argentina.
 A typical stay at Los Potreros will include riding out each day to explore the country that surrounds the 'Sierra Chicas', the oldest mountain range in South America.
 There is often cattle work with the gauchos and some weeks are set aside for informal polo tuition (ideal for anyone wanting an introduction to the game) and for the progressive Bellstone Rides which follow a route through the hills, staying in local farms, country hotels and occasionally camping (optional).
 There is also plenty to do when not riding.
 The estancia provides a wonderful insight into rural Argentine life and is also a good centre for exploring both the university town of Cordoba, the second largest in Argentina, and the surrounding area with its 17th century Jesuit churches, national Jesuit museum and interesting villages.
 At certain times of year there are cattle drives, local cattle sales, rodeos and round-ups to visit or you can walk in the hills, bird watch, taste locally grown wines, swim in rivers and waterfalls, or simply relax by the pool.

-Dates and length of stay can be arranged to suit on request, year round (except for 4 weeks in May / June).
+Dates and length of stay can be arranged to suit on request, year round except for May & June.
 Please contact us to discuss dates.